syncfusion-content/winui-docs/winui/DataGrid/Row-Drag-and-Drop.md

 ### RowDragStarting event

-`RowDragStarting` event occurs when you start to drag the records in the Datagrid.
+`RowDragStarting` event occurs when you start to drag the records in the DataGrid.
 The `DataGridRowDragStartingEventArgs` has the following member, which provides information for the `RowDragStarting` event.
 * `DraggingRows` : Gets the records which contains the data associated while dragging the rows.
 * `Cancel` : Gets or sets a value indicating whether the event is canceled or not.